Categories

 Finally, I’ve now added a verse that centers disability.
 Disability justice is a great passion of mine, and something that tends to go overlooked even in the most “progressive” faith communities and institutions.
 (For a list of my recommended resources around disability theology and activism, see here.)

-Notes on some of my choices:
+More notes on some of my choices:

 If you’d like to see an image of my verses side-by-side with the original verses, just to help you see what changes were made, visit this tumblr post.